Update: ‘Specifications,’ ‘Price,’ and ‘Lynk & Co 09 for Europe?’ sections updated and ‘TopElectricSUV says’ section added.

-The interior of the Lynk & Co 09 has a minimalist theme with features like a low-profile dashboard, compact steering wheel, large touchscreen infotainment system, slim air vents, and a fully digital instrument cluster.
-That is the basic design recipe for any car in 2021, so nothing exceptional here.
-Lynk & Co says the 09 has six displays, three of which are the head-up display, central screen, and instrument cluster for the driver.
-Customers will get an option to configure the 09 with six or seven seats.
+The interior of the 09 has a minimalist theme with features like a low-profile dashboard, compact steering wheel, large touchscreen infotainment system, slim air vents, and a fully digital instrument cluster.
+That is the basic design recipe for any modern car, so nothing exceptional to report here.
+The 09 has six displays, three of which are the head-up display, central screen, and instrument cluster for the driver.
+Customers get an option to configure the 09 with six or seven seats.

-According to reports from chejiahao.autohome.com.cn and autohome.com.cn, the top-end configuration of the new Lynk & Co SUV packs 12-way power front seats, wireless smartphone charger, AR navigation, active noise reduction system, Nappa leather upholstery, and aromatherapy system with three modes.
-Level 2 and Level 3 autonomous driving functions like High-speed Automatic Lane Change, automatic parking, and low-speed congestion pilot function (probably similar to Volvo Cars’ Traffic Jam Assistance) are also part of the package.
+The top-end configuration of the new Lynk & Co SUV offers Level 2 and Level 3 autonomous driving functions like High-speed Automatic Lane Change, automatic parking, and low-speed congestion pilot function (similar to Volvo Cars’ Traffic Jam Assistance) as well.

 Lynk & Co 09 for Europe?

-Lynk & Co launched in Europe in September 2020 and began deliveries In April 2021.
+Lynk & Co launched in Europe in September 2020, and commenced deliveries in April 2021.
 The company offers the Lynk & Co 01 hybrid/plug-in hybrid in Sweden, Germany, France, Belgium, the Netherlands, Italy, and Spain.
-In Sweden, the 01 costs SEK 360,000, although there is an alternative to subscribe to it at SEK 5,500/month.
-The company could release the 09 in Europe if there is enough demand and hold a preview next year to gauge the potential.
+In Sweden, the 01 costs SEK 460,000 (USD 44,577), although there is a also a subscription plan at SEK 6,000/month (USD 581).
+Between January and November 2022, Lynk & Co delivered 12,582 vehicles in European markets under its subscription model.

 Featured Image Source: Lynk & Co